 Fill the container with the potting soil till there’s a space of 2 inches left from the rim.
 This will prevent the soil from spilling out when watering.

-How to add support to the container
+4. Add support to the container

 The watermelon even if it’s the Sugar Baby variety is a plant that has plenty of vines and heavy fruits.
 That’s why you want to add support to the container when preparing it.